We get emails every year with the question, “We are so excited to make swaps but we still don’t get what they are? Help!”

 - Small, usually no bigger than 2″x2″ in size.

 - Inexpensive, usually no more than 1-5¢ each.
-Depending on materials used, the Camp Director has been making 400 every year for about $10 – $20 usually.
+Depending on materials used, the Camp Director has been making up to 400 every year for about $10 – $20 usually.

 - Can be made from standard crafting materials like beads, fun foam, paper, wood, fabric, yarn, pipe cleaners, pom poms, etc… Many of the cutest we’ve ever seen are from recycled materials like bottle caps, soda can tabs, puzzle pieces, bread tabs, you name it!